Allison family: Titanic

-Hudson, Bess, Loraine, and George perished in the sinking.
-Whether or not George found the Allisons and informed them that Trevor was safely off the ship is unknown; if he did, it is likely the information came too late for any of them to leave the ship.
+Hudson, Bess, Loraine, and George ultimately perished in the sinking.
 Bess was one of only four first-class women (including Ida Straus, Edith Corse Evans, and Ann Elizabeth Isham) who perished, while Loraine was the only child of first and second class to do so.
-Hudson's body was the 135th recovered by the Mackay-Bennett; George's was the 294th.
-Hudson's body was transported to Chesterville, Ontario, to be buried in the family plot in Maple Ridge Cemetery.
+Memorial services for the Allisons were held at Douglas Methodist Church in Montreal and Trinity Methodist Church in Chesterville on 21 April and 28 April, respectively.